JuliaStats/Klara.jl/doc/sphinx/source/user_guide/intro.rst

 The idea that there exists no unique optimal MCMC methodology for all purposes has been a development cornerstone.
 Along these lines, interest is in providing a wealth of Monte Carlo strategies and options, letting the user decide which algorithm suits their use case.
-Such "agnostic" approach to coding drives *Lora* from top to bottom, offering a variety of methods and detailed configuration, ultimately leading to rich functionality. *Lora*'s wide range of functionality makes itself useful in applications and as a test bed for comparative methodological research.
-It also offers the flexibility to connect *Lora* with various other packages, exploiting different levels of ongoing developments in them.
+Such "agnostic" approach to coding permeates *Lora* from top to bottom, offering a variety of methods and detailed configuration, ultimately leading to rich functionality. *Lora*'s wide range of functionality makes itself useful in applications and as a test bed for comparative methodological research.
+It also gives the flexibility to connect *Lora* with various other packages, exploiting different levels of ongoing developments in them.

 In fact, interoperability has been another central principle of development.
 A high-level API enables the user to implement